 Alternatively, do a bit of historical digging before you head to the tattoo parlour to find out if your ancestors flew a family standard.

-Card imagery is recognizable to almost anyone.
+Card imagery is recognisable to almost anyone.
 Cards in themselves are symbols of values and figures, so it’s not hard to understand why we put so much meaning in the tattooed versions of them.

 Of course, combining the cards — like this tattoo of a full house — can bring even more meaning to them.
 These tattoos can be symbols of luck, courage, intelligence, or more.